lanl/FEHM/README.md

 Before distribution of FEHM software, tests are executed and verified as acceptable on LANL computers with operating systems Linux, Mac OSX, and WINDOWS.
 The overall validation effort for the FEHM software consists of a suite of directories and scripts that test the model whenever possible, against known analytical solutions of the same problem.
 The test suite was developed under YMP QA for FEHM RD.10086-RD-2.21-00 and is available for download.

-FEHM Code source is export controlled with the following Copyright:

-**Copyright 2013.
-Los Alamos National Security, LLC for FEHM LA-CC-2012-083.** This material was produced under U.S. Government contract DE-AC52-06NA25396 for Los Alamos National Laboratory (LANL), which is operated by Los Alamos National Security, LLC for the U.S. Department of Energy.
-The U.S. Government has rights to use, reproduce, and distribute this software.
-Neither the U.S. Government nor Los Alamos National Security, LLC or persons acting on their behalf, make any warranty, express or implied, or assumes any liability for the accuracy, completeness, or usefulness of the software, any information pertaining to the software, or represents that its use would not infringe privately owned rights.

-The licensed software, FEHM, may be Export Controlled.
-It may not be distributed or used by individuals or entities prohibited from having access to the software package, pursuant to United States export control laws and regulations.
-An export control review and determination must be completed before LANS will provide access to the identified Software.

-*Distribution of FEHM source code is limited to FEHM team collaborators with a LANS approved and signed Contributor Agreement.
-Contact Terry Miller tamiller@lanl.gov or an FEHM team member for more information.*